runtimeverification/beacon-chain-verification/dynamic/dynamic-abstract-beacon-chain-syntax.md

 ```

 ## Validator

+An abstract validator consists of:
+- `id`: a unique ID, corresponding to `pubkey` of the concrete model
+- `slashed`: whether the validator has been slashed or not
+- `balance`: actual balance that the validator holds, corresponding to the entry of the `balances` map of `BeaconState` of the concrete model
+- `effective_balance`: effective balance at stake
+- join status epochs:
+  - `activation_eligibility_epoch`: when the validator becomes eligible to join
+  - `activation_epoch`: when the validator actually joins
+- exit status epochs:
+  - `exit_epoch`: when the validator actually exists
+  - `withdrawable_epoch`: when the validator can withdraw funds

+The cryptographic data (`pubkey` and `withdrawal_credentials`) is omitted in the abstract model.

 ```k
 syntax Validator ::= #Validator(Int,Bool,Pair,Pair,Pair) // id, slashed, (balance, effective_balance), join epoch (eligible, actual), (exit epoch, withdrawable epoch)